BawdyAnarchist/quBSD/Future_Development.md

   - Make it a Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

-qb-windows
-	- command that shows the jail, window title, and workspace of all active windows

 net-firewall
 	- jail start should auto update the servIPs in pf.conf
 		- This might require some thought about setting an "auto" option in the settings.